0xJaym/Linux/README.md

 * Why cybersecurity peoples use linux?<br>
 * Why you use linux?
 * What you do in kali linux?<br>
-## Coammnds
+## Commands
-* PING : If you want to chcek your system is connected to a router or internt, the ping command will do.
+* **PING **: If you want to chcek your system is connected to a router or internt, the ping command will do.
   PING(Packet Internet Groper).
 It uses the ICMP protocol to connect to other devices.